Start your search for wallpaper trends with a little insider knowledge to truly get the best out of the new collections in 2021.

 Interiors referencing elemental geometric arrangements, subtle raised relief and monochrome palettes channel the comfort found in pattern and routine.

 A turbulent environment of political and social unrest has led to a yearning for designs which reflect values of authenticity, humanity and trustworthiness.

 Craftsmanship and heritage designs are celebrated and familiar natural motifs are favoured, as shown on the bedroom accent wall above.
 We are more willing to invest in designs that have meaning and have been lovingly created than mass produced products.

 During a period of uncertainty it is not uncommon for certain elements of nostalgia to set in as we reach for the archive when choosing our next wallpaper.

-Scenic and mural wallpapers continue to be a huge trend for 2021 – from serene painterly flowers and textures to atmospheric panoramas, scenes and murals put your walls centre stage and offer a variety of extraordinary statements for your walls.
+Scenic and mural wallpapers continue to be a huge trend for 2021.
+From serene painterly flowers and textures to atmospheric panoramas, scenes and murals put your walls center stage and offer a variety of extraordinary statements for your walls.